celery/celery/docs/userguide/extending.rst

                     self.last_size = cluster_size

             def on_node_lost(self, worker):
-                # may have processed heartbeat too late, so wake up in a while
+                # may have processed heartbeat too late, so wake up soon
-                # to see if the worker recovered
+                # in order to see if the worker recovered.
                 self.c.timer.call_after(10.0, self.on_cluster_size_change)

     **Callbacks**